 When we set out to Davidson Seamount on January 26, we had the following goals: to understand why deep-sea corals live where they do, to determine age and growth patterns of these corals, to improve species identifications from Davidson Seamount, and to share the exploration cruise with the general public.
 While we have yet to complete full analyses, the at-sea portion of the cruise was clearly successful.

 Our last dive was completed just a few hours before heading home.
-Staff and scientists look on in the control room during a midwater filming session for the BBC.
-Several large Humboldt squid swarmed around the ROV.
+Staff and scientists look on in the control room during a mid-water filming session for the BBC.
+Several large Humboldt squid swarmed around the remotely operated vehicle (ROV) Tiburon.
 Click image for larger view and image credit.

-Science is a process where you develop additional questions every time you learn something new.
-This happened on this cruise as well!
+Science is a process in which you develop additional questions every time you learn something new.
+This cruise was no exception!
 We left some markers on Davidson Seamount to help us make photographic measurements over future years and determine growth rates of the giant corals.
 We also have a series of new hypotheses on how far corals can disperse from their parents; how coral environment chemistry changes with depth; how other species interact with corals; and the role of microtopography (the local hills and valleys).
-Later this year, MBARI scientists will return to Davidson Seamount, using autonomous underwater vehicles (AUVs), for high-resolution seafloor mapping and midwater current studies.
-These instruments won’t bring back new video, but their data will help put a few more pieces of the deep sea coral puzzle in place.
+Later this year, MBARI scientists will return to Davidson Seamount, using autonomous underwater vehicles (AUVs) exit icon for high-resolution sea-floor mapping and mid-water current studies.
+These instruments won’t bring back new video, but their data will help put a few more pieces of the deep-sea coral puzzle in place.

 In terms of resource protection, we all left in awe of the spectacular nature and fragility of deep-sea corals.
-Upon return, we will map the location of all deep-sea corals found in and around the Monterey Bay National Marine Sanctuary, and use our new knowledge to develop a map of potential coral habitats where we have not visited yet.
-Managers will be able to use this information to focus activities such as cable laying in areas where corals are not expected.
-Marine reserves, including no-take areas, are currently being selected in central California, and these coral maps will also help inform where critical protection areas are.
+Upon return, we will map the location of all deep-sea corals found in and around the Monterey Bay National Marine Sanctuary, and use our new knowledge to develop a map of potential coral habitats that we have not yet visited.
+Managers will be able to use this information to focus activities (such as cable laying) in areas where corals are not expected.
+Marine reserves, including no-take areas, are currently being selected in central California, and these coral maps will also help identify critical protection areas.

-Thank you for following our cruise on-line, and thanks to the ship’s crew, ROV pilots and the entire science team.
-This project was funded by the NOAA Office of Ocean Exploration, the British Broadcasting Corporation, and the Monterey Bay Aquarium Research Institute.
-Liquid Mountain provided high quality outdoor clothing for testing at-sea.
+Thank you for following our cruise online, and thanks to the ship’s crew, the ROV pilots, and the entire science team.
+This project was funded by the NOAA Office of Ocean Exploration, the British Broadcasting Corporation exit icon, and the Monterey Bay Aquarium Research Institute exit icon.
+Liquid Mountain provided high-quality outdoor clothing for testing at-sea.

 Sign up for the Ocean Explorer E-mail Update List.